ewoks-kit/ewokscore/doc/reference/specs.rst

 ^^^^^^^^^^^^^^^
 When all required inputs become available:

-- the node executes once with all *cached* required inputs and the first buffered non-required inputs (if any)
+- the node executes once with all *cached* required inputs and the first buffered optional inputs (if any)
-- repeat this for the other buffered non-required inputs: one execution per buffered input in arrival order
+- repeat this for the other buffered optional inputs: one execution per buffered input in arrival order
 - after all buffered inputs are processed:

   - required inputs remain *cached*
-  - non-required inputs with ``cache_if_optional=True`` remain *cached*
+  - optional inputs with ``cache_if_optional=True`` remain *cached*
-  - the last processed non-required input with ``cache_if_optional=False`` becomes *retained*
+  - the last processed optional input with ``cache_if_optional=False`` becomes *retained*
-  - all other buffered non-required inputs are discarded
+  - all other buffered optional inputs are discarded

 After the first execution
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 After the node has executed at least once:

-- every new input (required or non-required) triggers execution
+- every new input (required or optional) triggers execution

 Required inputs:
 - are always *cached*
 - may trigger a new execution context when updated

-Non-required inputs with ``cache_if_optional=True``:
+Optional inputs with ``cache_if_optional=True``:
 - are *cached*
 - participate in all subsequent executions

-Non-required inputs with ``cache_if_optional=False``:
+Optional inputs with ``cache_if_optional=False``:
 - are *retained*
 - only one such input is retained at any time
 - each new input replaces the previously retained one
 - each arrival triggers exactly one execution with:
   - all cached required inputs, and
-  - the newly arrived non-required input
+  - the newly arrived optional input

 Summary
 ^^^^^^^
 - *cached*: stored permanently and reused in all executions
 - *buffered*: queued before the first execution (FIFO)
-- *retained*: single non-required input remembered after execution and replaced by the next one
+- *retained*: single optional input remembered after execution and replaced by the next one

 Example 1
 ^^^^^^^^^